Education Business Effectiveness Service

 Waltham Forest School Business Manager Network:

-• Free membership for all maintained SBMs - both new and experienced – to the Waltham Forest SBM Network which meets on a half-termly basis to discuss ‘Hot Topics’ around current pressures offering the following benefits:
+• Free membership for all maintained SBMs - both new and experienced – to the Waltham Forest SBM Network, which meets half-termly to discuss key issues and offering the following benefits:

 • Updates on local and national opportunities from professional bodies and/or government organisations such as Institute of School Business Leadership (ISBL), Department of Education (DfE) and the Education and Skills Funding Agency (ESFA).